second-state/serialize_deserialize_u8_i32/README.md

 Why would you want to do this?

 So that you can build your intense computation to be more effieicnt.
 Let me explain.
-If you [store](https://github.com/second-state/specs/blob/master/storage_interface.md#store-a-custom-struct) your data as a high-leve data type, the application that uses it will have to unpack it.
+If you [store](https://github.com/second-state/specs/blob/master/storage_interface.md#store-a-custom-struct) your data as a high-level data type, the image processing application that manipulates the pixels will have to spend time packing/unpacking the high level object.

 The unpacking is an overhead that your execution may not want.

-In addition, the inpacking requires dependencies like serde and bincode.
+In addition, the packing/unpacking requires your discrete image processing function to have dependencies like serde and bincode.

 You can still store and load the high level object.
 Just do that in a different Rust/Wasm executable.
 If you want maximum efficiency and you have data that qualifies i.e. an array of pixels (`[u8]`) you can store these in such a way that the Wasm VM can natively process them (without any serde & bincode overhead)
 Here is an example of the discrete application which would just perform pixel processing, with minimal overheads